mydatastory/sql_intro_class/_episodes/agg.md

 One final important feature of aggregation functions is that they are inconsistent with the rest of SQL in a very useful way.
-If we add two values,
-and one of them is null,
-the result is null.
+If we add two values, and one of them is null, the result is null.
-By extension,
-if we use `sum` to add all the values in a set, and any of those values are null, the result should also be null.
+By extension, if we use `sum` to add all the values in a set, and any of those values are null, the result should also be null.
-It's much more useful,
-though,
-for aggregation functions to ignore null values and only combine those that are non-null.
+It's much more useful, though, for aggregation functions to ignore null values and only combine those that are non-null.
 This behavior lets us write our queries as:

 ~~~
 SELECT min(dated) FROM Visited;
 ~~~
-{: .sql}

 |min(dated)|
 |----------|